Is Success Anxiety Real?

 Fear of Change

 Some people may sabotage opportunities for success because they fear the changes that might result from their success.
-For example, if someone is nominated for run for president of a club, they may intentionally lose the election in order to avoid having to step outside their comfort zone.
-When they fail, conditions immediately revert back to what is familiar and comfortable.
+For example, if someone is nominated to run for president of a club, they may intentionally lose the election in order to avoid having to step outside their comfort zone.
+When they fail, conditions immediately revert to what is familiar and comfortable.

 However, trying something different and succeeding at it can bring about personal growth.
 The fear of change and the unknown can prevent a person from excelling in other areas of life.